 CBSE Class 10 Science Syllabus

-The CBSE Class 10 Science syllabus (subject code: 086) introduces you to important ideas from Chemistry, Biology, and Physics through topics such as chemical reactions, life processes, electricity, and environmental resources.
-The course combines theory with diagrams, laboratory activities, and observation-based learning.
-This approach helps you understand scientific principles and apply them to real-world situations.
+CBSE Class 10 Science covers Chemistry, Biology, and Physics through topics like chemical reactions, life processes, electricity, and environmental resources.
+The course combines theory, diagrams, lab activities, and observation-based learning to build conceptual understanding and scientific skills.

 CBSE Class 10 Social Science Syllabus